Mixing with the neighbors

 Initiate the dialog

-When you decide you would like to keep bees you have a decision to make about how transparent you will be with the neighbors.
+When you decide to keep bees you have a decision to make about how transparent you will be with the neighbors.
 To some extent this is dependent on the proximity to neighbors.
-In many cases, a beehive can be positioned to be out of sight of the neighbors, which is a good move anyway, regardless of your relationship with neighbors.
-However, given the mobility of our bees there is often still an obligation to bring this up with the neighbors.
+In many cases, a beehive can be positioned out of sight of the neighbors, which is a good move anyway, regardless of your relationship with neighbors.
+However, given the mobility of our bees there is often an obligation to bring this up with the neighbors.

 Generally, PerfectBee suggests that an open discussion with your neighbors is the way to go.
 If you go down the “open and transparent” path, the first course of action is to educate your neighbors.